giffordlabcvr/HCV-GLUE/README.md

 ## Key Features

-- **GLUE Framework Integration**: Built on the GLUE software framework, HCV-GLUE offers an extensible platform for efficient, standardized, and reproducible computational genomic analysis of influenza viruses.
+- **GLUE Framework Integration**: Built on the GLUE software framework, HCV-GLUE offers an extensible platform for efficient, standardized, and reproducible computational genomic analysis of HCV.

 - **Phylogenetic Structure**: The data in HCV-GLUE is organized in a phylogenetically-structured manner, allowing users to explore evolutionary relationships easily.